 - Assess your colour compatibility: Consider the future associations you desire customers and other businesses to establish with your company.
 Think what colours will best complement this cause?
 The chosen colour appears everywhere, starting from your official webpage to business cards, merchandise, etc. thus, it will add life to your brand.

-How does the Company Logo Colour represent the Brand Identity?
+How Indian Company Logo Colour Shows Brand Identity?

 The colour white means different to different people; for example, Christian people wear white coloured apparel to attend their wedding parties, while another group selects white for funeral occasions.
 You should get a clear idea about your audience’s background before choosing any colour.

-Brands like FedEx wisely implement the white colour in the logo’s negative space to create a vivid contrast against the wordmark.
+Brands like FedEx wisely implement the white Indian Company Logo in the negative space to create a vivid contrast against the wordmark.

 Green is also a go-to option as this hue soothes human eyes.
 Because of this, green is a global shade used to represent nature and radiates positive energy promoting relaxation.
 Eco-friendly brands rely on this colour for their efficient marketing campaigns.
 The fruit juice company Tropicana uses this colour strategically in their logo.